ZpokenWeb3/Evidentia/script/README.md

 ./script/bridge/01_run_DeployStableOFTAdapter.sh fuji
 ```

+This script uses the `01_DeployStableOFTAdapter.s.sol` Solidity script to deploy the StableOFTAdapter contract.

 ## 2. Configure LayerZero Endpoint for StableOFTAdapter

 After deploying the StableOFTAdapter, you need to configure the LayerZero endpoint to enable cross-chain functionality.